Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A person with a mild headache while drinking beer

-After you consume alcohol, it is absorbed primarily from the small intestine and into the veins that collect blood from the stomach, bowels, and portal vein [9].
+After consumption, alcohol is quickly absorbed from the small intestine into veins, collecting blood from the stomach and portal vein, according to the National Institute of Health [7].

 4 Tips on Alcohol And Weight Loss

-Here are a few tips you can follow to avoid the effects of alcohol on your fat loss.
+Here are some tips to avoid the effects of alcohol on your fat loss:

-1. Limit your drinking to once a week, once a month, or only on cheat days.
+1. Limit drinking to once a week, once a month, or only on cheat days.

-3. Avoid binging on days you do drink, as it can significantly affect your diet and workout progress.
+3. Avoid binge-drinking on drinking days to prevent disruptions to your diet and workout progress.

 • Gin (1.5 oz): 97–116 Calories